SaishSankhe/text-assist/README.md

 Text assist is an application that can generate messages for the user-provided prompt.
 It uses AI ([OpenAI](https://openai.com/)) to generate the message.
 Users can also adjust options such as the tone of the message, language, style (casual, semi-formal, formal), length and whether to include emojis or not.
 After a message is generated, the user can copy the message with a single click and is ready to paste it anywhere.

+### Note

+If the application is not generating a message and displaying "Apologies..." message, it might be because the OpenAI API being used is a free tier API and have been rate limited.

 ## Screenshots

 <p align="center">